Saudi Arabia

 Renewable annual residency without Saudi sponsor; lower upfront cost than permanent option.

-Tourist eVisa
+Tourist eVisa (US citizens eligible)

-Work Visa (Iqama)
+Work Visa / Employment Residence Permit (Iqama)

 Highlights

-- ✓No personal income tax for residents
+- ✓No personal income tax on salaries — significantly higher take-home pay for working expats (ITA/trade.gov, 2024)

 Considerations